chansiawwei/funxyz-token-conversion/README.md

 ## 📋 Features

-- **Chain-First Selection**: Users select network first, then available tokens
-- **Multi-chain Support**: Supports tokens across Ethereum, Polygon, and Base networks
+- **USD-based Conversion**: Enter a USD amount to see equivalent token values
 - **Real-time Price Calculation**: Get live token prices using the Funkit API
-- **USD-based Conversion**: Enter a USD amount to see equivalent token values
 - **Swap Preview**: Visual representation of token price calculations

+## 🎯 Usage

+1. **Enter USD Amount**: Input the USD value you want to convert
+2. **Select Source Token**: Choose the token you want to convert from
+3. **Select Target Token**: Choose the token you want to convert to
+4. **View Results**: See the equivalent amounts in both tokens

+## 📋 Enhancement and Addons
-- **Responsive Design**: Modern, mobile-friendly interface with sticky footer
+- **Responsive Design**: Mobile-friendly interface
-- **Virtualized Token Selection**: Efficient rendering of large token lists with pagination
+- **Virtualized Token Selection**: Efficient rendering of large token lists with pagination, Check the storybook for example
-- **Dynamic Token Fetching**: Token information fetched from Funkit API in real-time
-- **Error Handling**: Graceful handling of API errors and edge cases
-- **Loading States**: Visual feedback during API calls
+- **Loading States**: Skeleton Loader and spinner for loading states
-- **Improved UX**: Enhanced token selector with intuitive icons and visual cues
+- **Request Cache**: Request are automatically cached with react-query
+- **Dark Mode**: Theme switching capability
+- **URL State Persistence**: Share specific token combinations via URL parameters

 ## 🛠️ Tech Stack